javaquery/interview-notes-java/README.md

-# interview-notes-java
-Java interview notes
+# Java Interview Questions and Notes